Chinmay26/Multi-Viewpoint-Image-generation/README.md

 - In phase 3, we investigate different adversarial training models (Vanilla GAN, DCGAN) to generate realistic synthetic views, given any viewpoint.

-## Dataset:
+## Dataset
 - [ShapeNet dataset](https://shapenet.org/).
 We focused on three model categories: Car, Chair and Mug.
 - We rendered [2D images](https://drive.google.com/drive/folders/0Byb88ed56z69LWVJWWRIRVQ0Rkk?usp=sharing) of the above 3D models using [ShapeNet Renderer](https://github.com/ShapeNet/shapenet-viewer).
-Both input and output images are of resolution 64*64*3.
+Both input and output images are of resolution 64 by 64 by 3.
 For each model, we render images from 36 viewpoints corresponding to 36 azimuth angles and  0 elevation angle.
 - We use a 80:20 training/test split.
 For Car category, from total 3512 models, we use 2809 models [98315 images ] and the remaining 703 [24605 images] for testing.
 - For Chair category,  from total 6775 models, we use 5402 models [189700 images] and the remaining 1355 models [ 47425 images ] for testing.
 We used the Mug category for prototyping.

-## Loss:
+## Loss
 We optimise on the L1 loss function to improve the synthetic image detail and quality .
 We experimented with different loss functions such as Local Moment Loss, L2 loss, perceptual loss (pre-trained deep networks), but got best results with L1 loss.

-## Normalization and Non-linearity:
+## Normalization and Non-linearity
 We normalize all input images to [-1,1] and use LeakyRelu for non-linearity in intermediate layers and Tanh for the final layer.
 We experimented with other combinations (Sigmoid / ReLU) but got best results for above combination

 ## Models